 Serve the salmon, offering the reserved marinade at the table.
 Be sure that is the marinade you set aside before combining with the uncooked salmon.

-In my opinion, ours didn’t actually need more flavor, having cooked in just the right amount.
-Our eight year old did request a bit of extra soy.
+In my opinion, ours didn’t actually need more flavor, after finishing the searing with a bit of extra marinade in the final minutes of cooking.
+Our eight year old did request a bit of extra soy sauce .
 He loves this recipe, one reason we have it so much.
 When you get an eight year old gobbling up something this healthy and easy to make, you’re going to be cooking it a lot!